hehaodele/SBL-LSTM-Net/README.md

 This is the original implementation of the deep nerual network model proposed in our paper, "From Bayesian Sparsity to Gated Recurrent Nets"[[Paper]](https://arxiv.org/abs/1706.02815).

-If you use this code useful in your research, please cite:
+If you find this code useful in your research, please cite:

     @article{he2017bayesian,
       title={From Bayesian Sparsity to Gated Recurrent Nets},